boyali/preview_control/README.md

 - a file that implements uncertain system for the LMI computations
 - a post-visualizing simulation file that simulates the control performance

 For computations first run `a01_hinfwPoles_LMI_solution.m`.
-For plotting the results run `a02_simulate_forrange_of_Vx.m`.
+For plotting the results.  run `a02_simulate_forrange_of_Vx.m`.

 In the LMI solution script, we set number of preview points and the longitudinal speed range using: